metaborg/jsglr2evaluation/docker/README.md

 ```

 `-it`: Run the container interactively
-`--entrypoint /bin/bash`: Start a shell instead of directly running the evaluation scripts
+`--entrypoint /bin/bash`: Start a shell instead of directly running the evaluation scripts (`vim` is installed)

 ## Docker documentattion